Dorthu/openapi3/README.rst

    # call operations and receive result models
    regions = api.call_getRegions()

-   # authenticate using a securityScheme defined in the spec's components.securtiySchemes
+   # authenticate using a securityScheme defined in the spec's components.securitySchemes
    api.authenticate('personalAccessToken', my_token)

    # call an operation that requires authentication